GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 ## What this product offers

-This product provides statistical tools that utilise DEA’s time series Earth observation data to provide annual images of general conditions and how much an area changes in a given year.
+This product provides statistical tools that utilise DEA’s Earth observation data to provide annual images of general conditions and how much an area changes in a given year.

-The geomedian part of the product provides an 'average' cloud-free image over the given year.
-The geomedian image is calculated with a multi-dimensional median, using all the spectral measurements from the satellite imagery at the same time in order to maintain the relationships between the measurements.
+The geometric median part of the product provides an 'average' cloud-free image over the given year.
+The geometric median image is calculated with a multi-dimensional median, using all the spectral measurements from the satellite imagery at the same time in order to maintain the relationships between the measurements.

 The median absolute deviation part of the product uses three measures of variance, each of which provides a 'second order' high dimensional statistical composite for the given year.
 The three variance measures show how much an area varies from the 'average' in terms of 'distance' based on factors such as brightness and spectra.
 The three variance measures are: